Step 1. Get Ready to Apply

 Before applying to Concordia University of Edmonton, please look over our program selection and check the admission deadlines for international student applications.
 Apply early, as official transcript requests and study permit applications take time to process.

-To apply online, go to applyalberta.ca.
+To apply online, go to ApplyAlberta.
 Your application will not be sent to Concordia University of Edmonton until the international student application fee is paid.
+At ApplyAlberta you can also find instructional videos explaining how to complete the application.

 Step 2.
 Check English Language Requirements